marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 4. Create a environment variable named `NEO4J_HOME`, pointing to this symbolic link.
 5. Change the `PATH` environment variable, adding the `NEO4J_HOME/bin` to it.

-This way, in the future when you want to update the Neo4j database on your machine, you must only download the new version, unpack, and update the symbolic link pointing it to the new version.
+This way, in the future when you want to update the Neo4j database on your machine, you can just download the new version, unpack, and update the symbolic link pointing it to the new version.

 When you have it installed, open a terminal window and type: `neo4j start`.
 This command will start the Neo4j server on your machine.
 Now go check it on your browser accessing `http://localhost:7474/`.
-You'll be presented with super nice administration panel, where you can visualize the data stored on your neo4j instance, manipulate data using the Cypher Query Language, and check all instance configuration.
+You'll be presented with super nice administration panel, where you can visualize the data stored on your Neo4j instance, manipulate data using the Cypher Query Language, check all instance configuration, and more.

 ![Neo4j empty admin](/blog/images/posts/2014-07-25/neo4j_admin_empty.png)
 <div style="text-align: center;">Neo4j console - No data to display, fresh install.</div>